autowarefoundation/autoware-documentation/docs/index.md

 ## About Autoware

 Autoware is the world’s leading open-source project dedicated to autonomous driving technology.
-Built on the Robot Operating System (ROS), Autoware facilitates the commercial deployment of autonomous vehicles across various platforms and applications.
+Built on the Robot Operating System ([ROS 2](https://docs.ros.org/en/foxy/index.html)), Autoware facilitates the commercial deployment of autonomous vehicles across various platforms and applications.
 Discover more about our innovative project at the [Autoware Foundation website](https://autoware.org/autoware-overview).

 ## Getting started